hacklab-fi/robotit/index_en.md

 On Saturday **10.6.** at 16 - 17.30

 First time organized in 2016.
-Small robots try to find their way in a maze and bump into walls.
+Small robots try to find their way in a maze and bump against walls.
 Can they find their way to the goal line?

 **Meet us at Strömberg park waterfall!**